kozit/KsIL/Docs/Specification.md

 Description: Calls an Interrupt.

 Parameters: Code 16int (2 Bytes), Interrupt Parameters (See Interrupts for Info)

-# Memory Management
-## Store
-Bytecode: 0x35

-Mnemonic: STR

-Description: Stores content in memory at the location specified no matter if it is already occupied.

-Parameters: length int32 (4 Bytes), content (MUST BE AS LONG AS SPECIFIED IN length), location (4 Bytes, in memory position)

-## Dynamic Store
-Bytecode:0x36

-Mnemonic: DST

-Description: Stores content in memory at the next free destination of that length and places 4 bytes with the position it was stored in at the location specified.
-If no free memory is available an exception will be thrown.

-Parameters: length int32 (4 Bytes), content (MUST BE AS LONG AS SPECIFIED IN length), location (4 Bytes, in memory position)

-## Clear
-Bytecode: 0x33

-Mnemonic: CLR

-Description: Clears (nulls to 0x00) the memory content at the position specified and marks it for future use by the dynamic memory functions.

-Parameters: location (4 Bytes, in memory position)

-## Dynamic Clear
+## Interrupt Callback

-Bytecode: 0x34
+Bytecode: 0x04

-Mnemonic: DCL
+Mnemonic: INC

-Description: Clears (nulls to 0x00) the memory content at the position specified and marks it for future use by the dynamic memory functions.

-Parameters: location int32 (4 Bytes, in memory position)
+Description: Interrupt call Back.

+Parameters: Code 16int (2 Bytes), Line to call uint32(4 Bytes)

 # Conditional Tests
 For all conditional commands the Conditional Result byte in Reserved Memory is set according to the result of the conditional test.